alaffin12/stackedit/Caught by Stradh.md

 **Queen of the Soil, Pure Forge and Pearl of the Forest Stream** are the three Vistani (tabaxi) proprietors of the Blood of the Vine Tavern.

-## Food and Drink in Barovia
-### Foods in Barovia
-#### Morgantha's Dream Pies
-Eating one of Morgantha's pies has one of the following effects:
-* If eaten as a bonus action in combat you may add 1d4 to any attack roll or saving throw in the next minute.
-* If eaten outside of combat it heals 2d4+2 hp
-* If eaten before a long rest, you gain two extra hit dice to use during the next day.

-However they are addictive.
-The morning after you eat one roll a DC 10+2*(Total Number of Pies Eaten Lifetime) Constitution Save.
-If they fail they become first level addicts:

-*First Level Addict*: First level addict have a general -1 to all attack rolls and skill checks.
-They can remedy this by eating a pie (but gain no other benefits from the pie except alleviating this).
-If they go 24 hours without eating a pie, they lose this status.
-Otherwise if they eat a pie during the day the next morning they must make a DC 12+2*(Total Number of Pies Eaten Lifetime) Constitution Save or progress to a second level addict.

-*Second Level Addict*: Second level addicts have a level of exhaustion that can only be removed by eating a pie.
-If they go 24 hours without eating a pie they drop to a First Level Addict.
-Otherwise, if they eat a pie during the day they must make a DC 14+2*(Total Number of Pies Eaten Lifetime) Constitution saving throw or progress to a third level addict.

-*Third Level Addict*: Third level addicts have two levels of exhaustion that can only be removed by eating a pie.
-If they go 24 hours without eating a pie they may make a DC 15+2*(Total Number of Pies Eaten Lifetime) Constitution saving throw to drop to a second level addict.

 #E1.
 Bildrath's Mercantile
 >The sparse light from this building spills out from behind drawn heavy curtains.
 A sign over the door, creaking on its hinges, reads “Bildrath’s Mercantile.”